threefoldfoundation/www_threefold_io/content/home/index.md

 ## **Proven by a global community**

 With ThreeFold, individuals, organizations, communities, countries, and network states deploy their own<br>sovereign infrastructure.
-The ThreeFold Grid has been live and operational since 2017.
+Our Proof of Concept Network with 50,000 vCPUs is live and operational.

 **Version 3.14 is live on Mainnet**